MakensonNoel/html-css-js/README.md

 - Remove "love the" from about me section in resume.

-- Finish Blog [Theres more to add but im tired and need to reenergize] 🔋.
+- Finish Blog [Theres more to add] 🔋.

 7/2022